qianyilun/cmpt409/hw6/readme.md

 	* Ignore the pair if it is invalid
 	* Otherwise, append it to the tail of the queue
 	* Update and compare the current shortest distance with the one that after adding the current weight
-3. Comparing and output results by iterating all states's combination.
+3. Comparing and output results by iterating all states'' combination.

 ## (c) Pseudocode if needed
 ``` python